 Position: Teacher - Child Care Supervisor

 Do you love working with children?
-If so, we are seeking a full-time Lead Teachers in our Infant and School Age rooms to supervise and manage the classroom in providing guidance of the daily play and care of the Child Care Department ensuring quality childcare for the families we support!
+If so, we are seeking a full-time teachers to provide guidance and supervision within the Child Care Department ensuring quality childcare for the families we support.

 Fraser, Ltd Overview: